-The Company uses Gendreau Consulting, LLC, a consulting firm, for drug development, clinical trial design, and planning, implementation and execution of contracted activities with CROs.
-The managing member of the firm is also the Company's CMO effective January 1, 2021.
-The Company will continue to contract the services of the CMO's spouse through the firm to perform certain activities in connect with its upcoming clinical trial in FM.
-The Company paid the firm \$450 and \$18,467 during 2020 and 2019, respectively, and had accounts payable of \$7,916 and \$0 to the firm as of December 31, 2020 and 2019, respectively.
+The Company uses Gendreau Consulting, LLC, a consulting firm ("Gendreau"), for drug development, clinical trial design, and planning, implementation and execution of contracted activities with CROs.
+Gendreau's managing member became the Company's Chief Medical Officer ("CMO") effective January 1, 2021.
+The Company has and will continue to contract the services of the CMO's spouse through the firm to perform certain activities in connect with the Company's ongoing clinical trial in FM.
+During the years ended December 31, 2021 and 2020, the Company paid Gendreau \$326,416 and \$450, respectively, and had accounts payable of \$24,840 and \$7,916 to Gendreau as of December 31, 2021 and 2020, respectively.